execRooted/root_rain/README.md

 # root_rain

-An aestetic root_rain program written in Rust.
+An aestetic program written in Rust.

 ## Installation